omergilani/omergilani.github.io/_portfolio/mi_sp.md

 ## Brain Computer Interface based on Near-Infrared Spectroscopy (NIRS)
 <img align="right" src="/images/nirs.png" width="40%">
 People suffering from neuromuscular disorders such as locked-in syndrome (LIS) are left in a paralyzed state with preserved awareness and cognition.
-In this study, it was hypothesized that changes in local hemodynamic activity, due to the activation of Broca’s area during overt/covert speech, can be harnessed to create an intuitive Brain Computer Interface based on Near-Infrared Spectroscopy (NIRS).
-Our analysis based on 6 overtly and covertly spoken words, using optimized support vector machine classifiers, indicates NIRS as a viable solution for future BCI applications
+In this study, it was hypothesized that changes in local hemodynamic activity, due to the activation of Broca’s area during overt/covert speech, can be harnessed to create an intuitive Brain-Computer Interface based on Near-Infrared Spectroscopy (NIRS).
+Our analysis based on six overtly and covertly spoken words, using optimized support vector machine classifiers, indicates NIRS as a viable solution for future BCI applications

 ### Publications
 - U. A. Sheikh et al., Classification of overt and covert speech for near-infrared spectroscopy-based brain computer interface, Sensors, vol. 18, no. (9), 2018